ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

-example, if a future specification were to use the encryption mechanism in this specification for DNS messages, identified by the "application/dns-message" media type, then the HPKE info string SHOULD be "application/dns-message request" for request encryption, and the HPKE export context string should be "application/dns-message response" for response encryption.
+example, if a future specification were to use the encryption mechanism in this specification for DNS messages, identified by the "application/dns-message" media type, then the HPKE info string SHOULD be "application/dns-message request", a zero byte, and the header for request encryption.
+Similarly, the HPKE export context string should be "application/dns-message response" for response encryption.

 # IANA Considerations